MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 #### 200 Governance, Risk, Compliance & Security

 - Some search tools respect user access rights, but inconsistencies exist, and inappropriate content may be surfaced.
+This is exacerbated by the power of AI based search, which is grounded in incorrect or conflciting data due to ineffective content management and governance.
 - Some effort is made to promote or identify current or authoritative versions, but with limited consistency.
 - Filenames are used as a substitute for metadata.
 - There is no overall search governance and strategy plan.
+- There is no formal process for approving or curating data sources for the semantic index.
 - Users are not encouraged to use Search instead of legacy approaches.
 - No role defined to administer and refine search experience.
+- Risk considerations for AI use are ad hoc and reactive; often resulting in extremes like complete bans or no oversight.

 #### 200 Technology

 - There are some search-based point solutions which have enhanced configuration to improve user experience.
 - Some custom specific organization search results have been configured.
+- AI search may be enabled in some areas, but without full semantic index configuration
-- Microsoft Search may be enabled within Bing for Business, however most users bypass this and open other search engines.
+- Search may be enabled within the organization, however most users bypass this and open other search engines.
 - There are efforts to standardize search interfaces from system to system, however this tends to be limited to the presentation, not the format of the underlying business logic.
 - Re-indexing is automated and typically occurs overnight.
 As such new content isn't initially findable.
 - Different search syntax exists between applications.
+- Limited integration of external or third‑party data sources.
+- Search analytics collected but not actively used to improve AI performance.

 #### 200 User Experience